HL7/capstmt/input/pagecontent/specification.md

 testing protocol" (potentially defined using a [[[TestScript]]] - or they may relate to the user interface/experience, such as "the interface complies to a [named national specification]".

-There is no scope limitation to the kinds of things that Features might be be described, but the intent of features is that they relate to software behaviors that affect the other participants in the ecosystem of FHIR exchange.
+There is no scope limitation to the kinds of features that might be described, but the intent of this features framework is to describe software behaviors that affect participants in the ecosystem of FHIR exchange.

 #### Defining Features